 HeislerM, Piette JD, SpencerM, Kieffer E, Vijan S. The relationship between knowledge of recent HbA1C values and diabetes care understanding and self-management.
 Diabetes Care.
 2005;28:816-822.

-Coberley CR, McGinnis M, Orr PM, et al. Association between frequency of telephonic contact and clinical testing for a large, geographically diverse diabetes disease management population.
+Coberley CR, McGinnis M, Orr PM, et al. Association between frequency of telephonic and clinical testing for a large, geographically diverse diabetes disease management population.
 Dis Manag.
 2007;10:101-109.

 Harwell TS, Dettori N,McDowall JM, et al. Do persons with diabetes know their (A1C) number?
 Diabetes Educ.
 2002;28:99-105.